Frequently asked questions

 What’s the difference between characters with spaces and without spaces?

-Characters with spaces includes every character, including spaces, tabs, and line breaks.
+Characters with spaces includes every character, including spaces, tabs and line breaks.
 Characters without spaces counts only visible characters (letters, numbers, punctuation).
 This is useful for social media or messaging apps that count characters without spaces.

 How is sentence count calculated?